 Next up was a long, slow trip across Lake Titicaca to Amantani Island where we spent the night with at the home of Nestor & Annalee.
-The island is divided into several distinct communities which share a town square and local government.
-Each community makes its own rules.
+The island is divided into several communities which share a town square and local government.
+Each community sets its own rules.
 For example, our hosts’ area allows motorcycles and is installing electricity but others are more traditional.

 We planned to take a steep, long hike to visit ancient temples — still in use — at the top of the island, but only made it 2/3 of the way before the sun started to set.
 We retreated and stumbled around in the dark asking where we could find Nestor’s house.
 It was a moment of anxiety but we eventually found our way.

-Peruvians are hospitable people and this was no exception.
-Our beds were covered with very warm, thick blankets and I had a great sleep in total darkness and silence, only interrupted at sun-up by crowing roosters and braying donkeys.
+Peruvians are very hospitable people and this was no exception.
+Our beds were covered with very warm, thick blankets and I had a great sleep in total darkness and silence, only interrupted at dawn by crowing roosters and braying donkeys.
 There was a solar water heater but no hot water.
 Getting up in the middle of the night to pee was an adventure requiring a cell-phone-lit walk down uneven stone stairs to the flush toilet at ground level.

 Next morning we walked down to Amantani’s wharf and got on the boat headed for Taquile Island.
 Lunch was up a long and very, very steep path to Taquile’s main square.
-The island has been named a UNESCO heritage site for its textiles.
+Taquile has been named a UNESCO heritage site for its textiles.
 The men do all the knitting — they are taught to knit when they are eight years old — and make voyageur-style hats for themselves, red if they’re married and multicoloured if not.
 Women do all the weaving and wear various tassels to indicate their status.